The Basic Rules of Roulette

 What is the best bet in roulette?

-Mathematically, every bet on a European wheel carries the same 2.70% house edge.
-The “best” bet depends on your goal.
-For long sessions with low variance: even-money outside bets.
-For the chance of a large single-spin payout: straight-up numbers.
-For a balance: six lines or corner bets.
-There is no bet that beats the house edge.
+Every bet on a European wheel carries the same 2.70% house edge — there is no mathematically “better” bet.
+The choice depends on your goal.
+For low variance and long sessions: even-money outside bets.
+For a large single-spin payout: straight-up numbers.
+For balance: six lines or corners.
+No bet beats the house edge.

 What happens when zero lands?

-All outside bets (red/black, odd/even, high/low, dozens, columns) lose automatically when zero lands.
-Inside bets placed on zero pay 35:1.
+All outside bets lose when zero lands — red/black, odd/even, high/low, dozens and columns.
+Inside bets placed directly on zero pay 35:1.
 If La Partage is active, even-money outside bets return half their stake.
 If En Prison is active, even-money bets are locked for one more spin.

 Can you bet on every number at once?